TheGreenMachineAttic/RobotSim-Java/ReadMe.txt

 -= 1816's Robot Simulator =-
-Essentially, it shows what values you are assigning to the different axis or buttons on the robot
+Essentially, it shows what values you are assigning to the different axis or buttons on the robot.